Brandin Cooks, WR, Oregon State (HT: 5'9¾", WR: 189)

 - Suffered an ankle injury against Oregon in 2012 and was slowed by a knee injury early in the 2012 season.

 - Doesn't always make great decisions after the catch.

-- Needs to avoid running backwards and losing yardage after the catch.
+- Needs to avoid running backward and losing yardage after the catch.

 - He's extremely quick with his cuts, but sometimes his movements are exaggerated which will tip off more savvy defensive backs trying to stick with him in man coverage.

 - Not a threat to come down with the ball in tight coverage.